Point of Order: Nutritional Prescriptions and Food Sequence

 The complex 'foodscape' for glycemic control

-The saying goes, "Life is uncertain; eat dessert first," but this may not be the best strategy for weight control and particularly, for our long-term health, according to researchers Louis J. Aronne, MD, the Sanford I. Weill Professor of Metabolic Research, professor of clinical medicine, and Director of the Comprehensive Weight Control Center, Division of Endocrinology, Diabetes & Metabolism, and Alpana P. Shukla, MD, assistant professor, at Weill Cornell Medicine.
+Young Nina may be following the saying, "Life is uncertain; eat dessert first," but this may not be the most sensible strategy for weight control and particularly, for our long-term health, according to researchers Louis J. Aronne, MD, the Sanford I. Weill Professor of Metabolic Research, professor of clinical medicine, and Director of the Comprehensive Weight Control Center, Division of Endocrinology, Diabetes & Metabolism, and Alpana P. Shukla, MD, assistant professor, at Weill Cornell Medicine.
 In other words, the sequence in which we consume our food may have an impact, just as do the quantity, quality, and macronutrients (e.g., proportion of protein, fat, & carbohydrate) of our meals.
 (Shukla et al, Diabetes Care, 2018; Shukla et al, BMJ, Open Diabetes Research & Care, 2017.)

 These researchers acknowledge that low calorie diets, especially those emphasizing intake of fewer carbohydrates, are difficult for people to adhere to, even "under the best of circumstances."
 "Most patients stray, to a similar degree, regardless of which diet they are on," and often tend to increase their carb intake substantially over time.
 (Orloff, Aronne, and Shukla, American Journal of Clinical Nutrition, Letter to the Editor, 2018) The key predictor to weight loss, not surprisingly, says Aronne, is "adherence to a diet."
 (Umashanker et al, Current Athersclerosis Reports, 2017) While increased caloric intake and decreased physical exercise are the "main drivers" of our overweight and obesity epidemic in the US (e.g. 69% Americans are overweight and 39.8% are obese), researchers are becoming increasingly aware that not just caloric intake per se, but dietary patterns--i.e., the foodscape-- (Forouhi et al, The BMJ, 2018) may be promoting obesity and its metabolic consequences.
 (Stanhope et al, Obesity Reviews, 2018)